 - Both motions to dismiss and motions for summary judgment were less likely to be filed; and

 - The pilot cases appear to be more likely to settle.

 The study found that there was not a significant difference in case processing times.
 One take away may be that judges need to pair these protocols with a modified case management schedule, including an earlier discovery deadline, in order to see the full effect of such reforms.

 A modified version of the Employment Protocols is also being used to further mediation in the Southern District of New York.
 That court issued an Order in October of 2015 that requires all counseled employment discrimination cases, except those under the FLSA, to be automatically referred to a mediation program.
 As part of the mediation program, the parties must engage in an early exchange of documents in order to frame the issues for mediation.

 Inspired by the results of the protocols in employment cases, IAALS formed a similar committee of balanced experts in 2016 to replicate their successes for Fair Labor Standards Act (FLSA) cases, which are prevalent in our federal district courts and lend themselves well to pattern initial discovery.
 The Initial Discovery Protocols for Fair Labor Standards Act Cases Not Pleaded as Collective Actions, issued in January 2018, were shared with judges around the country and provide a new pretrial procedure with the goal of exchanging information early to frame the issues and make any additional discovery more efficient and targeted.

-Development of these protocols was made possible by the support of the American College of Trial Lawyers.
+Development of these protocols was made possible by the support of The Foundation of the American College of Trial Lawyers.

-Development of these protocols is made possible by the support of the American College of Trial Lawyers.
+Development of these protocols is made possible by the support of The Foundation of the American College of Trial Lawyers.

 Jurisdictions that have adopted the Protocols district-wide: